Many-body bound states and induced interactions of charged impurities in a bosonic bath

-The interaction~(\ref{eq:Vind-largeR}) has the same dependence on the distance as the atom-ion polarization potential~(\ref{eq:Vai}), but with varying sign which can be tuned by choosing proper combinations of the parameters $b$ and $c$.
+where the length and energy units of $R^\star$, $E^\star$ have been used.
+The interaction~(\ref{eq:Vind-largeR-Estar}) has the same dependence on the distance as the atom-ion polarization potential~(\ref{eq:Vai}), but with varying sign which can be tuned by choosing proper combinations of the parameters $b$ and $c$.
 Due to its long-range power-law decay, we will refer to it as Casimir interaction.
-Instead, in the short distance limit, namely when $b, c \ll R\le \xi$, the bath-induced interaction becomes
+Instead, in the short distance limit, namely when $b, c \ll R\le \xi$, the bath-induced interaction becomes (again using $R^\star$, $E^\star$ units)